PlotoZypresse/twix/README.md

 # twix
-Rust CLI tool to find duplicate images in a folder
+CLI tool to find duplicate images in a folder